An introduction to Mindfulness

 If you want to give mindfulness a try, here’s a basic exercise you can try out.

-- Find a comfortable and relaxing position to sit.
+- Find a comfortable and relaxing position to sit in.
 Choose somewhere you won’t be disturbed - and won’t immediately fall asleep!

 - Notice your body and try and relax it.
 Think about how it feels; the shape and weight of it.
 Notice any sensations you feel.
 Let yourself relax.